WiseCactus/Google-Books-Text-Network-Analysis/README.md

-I created a web crawler to then go through all of the books that contains the word of choice, and screenshot those pages.
+I created a web scraper to then go through all of the books that contains the word of choice, and screenshot those pages.

 Here is a little demo of how the scraper operates.
 The scraper zooms in so that the text is more legible, and before scrolling down, screenshots the text.